mayayunx/foodmatch/README.md

    * ```CaptureReviewIntent```, sample utterances like ```yes {review}```, ```I think {review}``` or anything include ```{review}``` in between, add one intent slot review, slot type of ```AMAZON.SearchQuery```, speech prompt ```What is your review for the restaurant?``` and turn on ```Is this slot required to fulfill the intent?```
    * ```CaptureFoodTypeIntent```, sample utterances should have ```{foodtype}```, add one intent slot foodtype of type ```AMAZON.Food```, also turn on ```Is this slot required to fulfill the intent?```, speech prompt like ```I want to eat Japanese today, and you?```
    * Next, under ```Slot Types``` panel, add slot value for food type, all should be in lowercase letter
-- Fianlly, build the model!
-And test!
+- Fianlly, build the model and test!
 ---
 ### Example Results
 - Ask recommendation for a sushi restaurant